-an integral modelling for different abstraction levels (cross-layer modelling).

-an integral multi-view modelling, simulation and analysis, focused on facilitating the exchange of information between partial aspect models and on facilitating the interoperability of design tools.

-an efficient model based design space exploration.
-Including hybrid modelling of computational and physical systems for improving design space exploration capabilities.

-an intermediate format for exchanging model information between tools, targeting increase in tool interoperability.

-a catalog and characterization of models of computation, in order to guide the generation of new aspect models.
+- an integral modelling for different abstraction levels (cross-layer modelling). - an integral multi-view modelling, simulation and analysis, focused on facilitating the exchange of information between partial aspect models and on facilitating the interoperability of design tools. - an efficient model-based design space exploration.
+Including hybrid modelling of computational and physical systems for improving design space exploration capabilities. - an intermediate format for exchanging model information between tools, targeting an increase in tool interoperability. - a catalogue and characterization of models of computation, in order to guide the generation of new aspect models.
 Also, on understanding the relationships between different models of computation to guide model transformation and interoperability between models with different computational semantics.

-Accordingly, this document discusses these innovations and makes an initial assessment of their impact in the design of CPSs.
+Accordingly, this document discusses these innovations and makes an initial assessment of their impact on the design of CPSs.

-1.1 Structure of Document
+1.1 Structure of Document and how to read it.